 - Perhaps most troubling of all, the City Council’s insistence on resurrecting long dormant plans for a road that would effectively ruin today’s Bert Flinn as a nature park amounts to an unforgivable betrayal of the understanding that the City reached with the public, back in the late Nineties, when the Park was established.
 At that time, City Hall secured the public’s support for its plan to dramatically increase the residential density of Port Moody’s downtown by promising, in return, to set aside the north shore’s Neighborhoods 3 and 4 — the area that would become Bert Flinn Park — and to permanently protect that green space from the ravages of development.
 As city councillor Meghan Lahti (who lobbied hard for this trade-off) explained to the TriCity News in 2015, “the process of concentrating density in Inlet Centre to free up space for Bert Flinn Park up on the mountain was controversial at the time but resulted in neighbourhoods that are widely acclaimed for their livability.”

 - In the years since this trade-off of urban density for north shore green space was struck, Port Moody’s overall population has soared.
 Packed into just 26 square kilometers, Port Moody has one of the smallest footprints of any city in greater Vancouver, yet it has had one of the fastest population growth rates of any city in British Columbia.
-With more than 1,270 persons per square kilometer, PoMo’s residents are already 15% more tightly packed than neighboring Coquitlam, Port Moody’s density now exceeds the average for Metro Vancouver (which is 803 persons/sq.km.) by nearly 60%!
+With 1,296 persons per square kilometer, PoMo’s residents are already 15% more tightly packed than its much larger neighbour Coquitlam; and, as the City’s own Parks & Recreation Plan has pointed out, Port Moody’s density now exceeds the average for Metro Vancouver (which is 855 persons/sq.km.) by more than 50%.
 Yet, apparently determined to crowd ever more people into our community, the City is now in danger of backsliding on its understanding with Port Moody’s citizens: evidently bent upon re-zoning the Ioco Lands for higher-density development, our City Council now seems sorely tempted to push through a disruptive traffic corridor that would devastate Bert Flinn Park, the very park it originally pledged to preserve.

 JOIN THE PETITION TO SAVE OUR PARK